The internal genital organs form a pathway (the genital tract). This pathway consists of the following:

 Uterus, where an embryo can develop into a fetus

-Fallopian tubes (oviducts), where a sperm can fertilize an egg
+Fallopian tubes (oviducts), where sperm can fertilize an egg after traveling through the cervix and uterus

 Ovaries, which produce and release eggs